-The Counseling Psychology is committed to providing an educational environment that respects cultural and individual differences.
-It seeks both to foster a diverse student body and to support the aspirations of all of its students.
+The M.A. programs are committed to providing an educational environment that respects cultural and individual differences.
+They seek both to foster a diverse student body and to support the aspirations of all of its students.
 It supports the kind of critical debate over important ideas that are central to the academic enterprise.
 At the same time, it encourages the respect and cooperation that are also central to an academic community.
-The Counseling Psychology's commitment to diversity requires a commitment on the part of all members of this academic community to acknowledge the range of human variability and to respect difference.
+The programs' commitment to diversity requires a commitment on the part of all members of this academic community to acknowledge the range of human variability and to respect difference.

-As psychologists, an understanding and appreciation for human diversity is especially critical.
+As clinicians, an understanding and appreciation for human diversity is especially critical.
 The broader PAU community, for instance, sponsors two student organizations committed to cultural awareness and diversity: Students for Ethnic and Cultural Awareness (SECA) and Student Association for Sexual Orientation (SASO).
 These organizations are designed to build community and provide education and outreach, with the goal of furthering awareness and appreciation of diversity.

 Whenever relevant, courses are designed to address explicitly the implications of ethnic and cultural diversity factors on the assessment and treatment of patients.
-During the first year, the course Culturally Competent Counseling is devoted solely to such issues.
+During the first year, the course Multicultural Counseling Theories and Techniques is devoted solely to such issues.
 Students are encouraged to appreciate and experience the diversity of the San Francisco Bay Area, as well as the diversity within their own cohort.